opral/monorepo/rfcs/core-architecture/RFC.md

 ### i18n Library

 Messages need to be retrieved and formatted.
 That's the job of an i18n library.
-Most implementations make use of a key-value resource and a lookup function called `t` (translate), or a translation component.
+Most implementations make use of a key-value resource and a lookup function called `i` (inlang), or a translation component.
 From a developer's perspective, the i18n library loads resources, detects the language of a user, and formats the message.
 In other words: "The message `example` should be displayed here in the correct language and format for me".

 #### Illustration